Submissions for the 2024 Robinson Competition are open!

 Awards & Prizes

-Up to ten films will be selected for presentation at the Awards Gala.
+Up to ten films will be selected for screening at the Awards Gala.
 A total of $18,000 will be shared by the top three winning films as determined by our jury.
 The winning films will be announced immediately following the screening.

 Finalists will be notified of their selection and all finalists are invited to attend.
 All finalist films will be shown.
 By submitting your film you give Film Pittsburgh the right to exhibit your film at the Robinson Awards Gala even if it is not a prize winner.
 The three prize winners will be flown to Pittsburgh for the Awards Gala.

 The Robinson International Short Film Competition is open to any and all independent filmmakers, including college and graduate level film students, as well as professionals in the field.
 Eligible films must adhere to the following criteria: